 All RPD personnel have the authority needed to carry out their duties and to determine the resources necessary to do so.
-Authority is extended to include the identification of departures from the quality management system or from the procedures for performing tests and/or calibrations, to initiate actions to prevent or minimize such departures, and to identify training that is necessary to maintain or improve their skills.
+Authority is extended to include identifying deviations from the quality management system or from the procedures for performing tests and/or calibrations, initiating actions to prevent or minimize such deviations, and identifying training that is necessary to maintain or improve their skills.